unsaved/gradle-javaPropFile-plugin/README.txt

       override the unset-reference-property behavior, so that in a single properties file or String or text file to be expanded, some references may be required and others optional.
-THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY, BUT ARE NOT IN A PUBLIC RELEASE YET.
+THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

 CONSTRAINTS
     Property names references may not begin the following characters ! - .
     E.g., you may define a property with name "!varName", but you can't reference it with ${!varName}.
-    Variable names may not contain the } character.
-I will allow \\} escaping for this purpose shortly.

 USAGE